spacemit-com/docs/en/device/peripheral_driver/10-USB/1-USB-General-Developer-Guide.md

 ```

 For USB peripherals, performance and functionality tests can be completed using third-party tools, for example:
-- Read/write tests for USB storage can be performed using the FIO tool, which is already integrated on Bianbu Linux.
+- Read/write tests for USB storage can be performed using the FIO tool, which is already integrated on Buildroot.
 - Mouse and keyboard functionality can be verified by examining the input subsystem (tools like evtest, getevent can be used).
 - Network card functionality can be tested using commands like ping and tools like iperf3.